IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic wait
 {: #bluemix_ic_wait}

 Exit a container and display the exit code as confirmation.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/wait/" target="_blank">wait</a> command in the Docker help.
+For more information, see the [wait](https://docs.docker.com/reference/commandline/wait/){: new_window} command in the Docker help.

 ```
 bluemix ic wait CONTAINER [CONTAINER]